0auBSQ/OpenTaiko/OpenTaiko/README.md

 - CC BY
 ```
 085 - i don't want to see the people i love see me in pain so i sometimes just wanna be left alone to cry in the dark : Sukima Altera
+127 - A symphony of a million years : oxoplasmaP ft. 唄音ウタ
 ```

 - CC BY-SA